 - The eponymous Pinocchio is animated by the Blue Fairy, but it's strongly implied in the Disney version that Gepetto's love for Pinocchio is what causes the Blue Fairy to make him come alive.
 The story it was based on may well be the Trope Codifier.

 - Everyone in the Toy Story series who isn't a human or dog.
 Even the lawn gnomes are alive!
 Christmas Decorations too, which only raises further questions.
+Except in the presence of humans (but not Sid)).

 - The title character of Ted is a stuffed bear who gained sentience after his owner made a wish.
 27 years later, he's still around but has since become much cruder.